open-telemetry/opentelemetry.io/content/en/docs/languages/java/configuration.md

 The
 [autoconfigure-spi](https://github.com/open-telemetry/opentelemetry-java/tree/main/sdk-extensions/autoconfigure-spi)
-SDK extension provides a `ResourceProvider` SPI that allows libraries to automatically provide Resources, which are merged into a single Resource by the autoconfiguration module.
+SDK extension provides a `ResourceProvider` SPI that allows libraries to automatically provide resources, which are merged into a single resource by the autoconfiguration module.
 You can create your own `ResourceProvider`, or optionally use an artifact that includes built-in ResourceProviders: